Ophthalmic Pathology

 Who can apply

-Applicants must be a Fellow of the IBMS, HCPC registered and have at least seven years’ post registration experience you must also:
+- a Member or Fellow of the IBMS, HCPC registered and have at least five years’ post registration experience

 - have a single named consultant pathologist trainer who has overall responsibility for mentoring and guiding you and monitoring your progress

-- undertake your training in a laboratory with CPA (Clinical Pathology Accreditation (UK) Ltd) or UKAS (United Kingdom Accreditation Service) registration
+- undertake your training in a laboratory with a UKAS (United Kingdom Accreditation Service) registered laboratory

 Qualification structure